BWibo/3dcitydb-mkdocs/docs/citydb-tool/db-connection.md

 ---
-title: Database connection
-description: How to connect a 3DCityDB
+title: CQL2 Query Language
+subtitle: Filtering and Querying Data with CQL2
+description:
-# icon: material/emoticon-happy
+# icon: material/filter
 status: wip
-tags:
-  - citydb-tool
-  - database-connection
 ---

-## Connecting to a PostgreSQL Database
+## Connecting to a postgreSQL database

 The citydb-tool requires a connection to a PostgreSQL database hosting the 3DCityDB schema.
 You can specify the database connection details using the database [options](#specifying-database-options-in-the-command)